Call of Duty Logo

 Call of Duty Emblem

 The evolution of the Call of Duty logo is a small tweak to the debut version.
 The main focus is on the title, which accurately conveys the game’s visual and informational identity.
-The fixes affected only the letters’ size, the shape of the edges, the intersymbol spacing, small cuts, and color.
+The fixes affected only the letters’ size, the edges’ shape, the intersymbol spacing, small cuts, and color.
 The changes were constantly changing.

 Call of Duty Symbol